top of page

 Conclusion

-The objective of the Goals phase is to provide you with a method to govern your business.
+The objective of the Measures and KPI's phase is to provide you with a method to govern your business.
 The measures, tolerances and tracking methods you’ve designed will trigger course changes to help your business respond at times when your assumptions and estimates are being challenged.

 Testing your measures is an important step in this phase.
 We recommend that you check them with other people who’ll provide you with an external perspective before you proceed.

 We want to make your start-up journey enjoyable, successful, and as easy as possible.
-If you find any aspect of the site confusing or lacking, please let us know on our Contact Form and we’ll improve it.
+If you find any aspect of the site confusing or lacking, please adviser us on our Contact Form and we'll improve it.

-Finally, if you’re feeling lost, head to the Toolshed Community, and get some help from a fellow founder or an expert mentor.
+Finally, if you’re feeling lost, head to the Toolshed Community Forum, and get some help from a fellow founder or an expert mentor.

 bottom of page